dyhes/zulip/docs/contributing/zulipbot-usage.md

 # Using zulipbot

-Zulip uses [@zulipbot](https://github.com/zulipbot), a GitHub workflow bot deployed on all Zulip repositories, to handle issues and pull requests in our repositories in order to create a better workflow for Zulip contributors.
+Aloha uses [@zulipbot](https://github.com/zulipbot), a GitHub workflow bot deployed on all Aloha repositories, to handle issues and pull requests in our repositories in order to create a better workflow for Aloha contributors.

 Its purpose is to work around various limitations in GitHub's permissions and notifications systems to make it possible to have a